Find answers to your common pregnancy questions here and we'll support you through your pregnancy journey.

 Prostate stones or prostatic calculi are a common finding in men.
 There can be anything from a few to hundreds of stones found within the prostate.Read more

-Two to five in every 100 women giving birth in England and Wales has diabetes.
-Our experts give you the low-down on the causes and symptoms of gestational diabetes and what what all mother's with diabetes can do before, during and after the birth to avoid unnecessary complications.Read more
+Approximately 16 in every 100 women giving birth the UK will develop gestational diabetes.
+Our experts give you the low-down on the causes and symptoms of gestational diabetes and what all mothers with diabetes can do before, during and after the birth to avoid unnecessary complications.Read more

 Bonding is the intense feeling of love and attachment that you develop for your baby.
 Rosie Henley, a registered midwife in our Health at Hand team explores the topic and offers her top tips for bonding with your baby.Read more

 Choosing whether to breastfeed or bottle feed your baby can be a difficult decision and sometimes one that's out of your hands.
 It's important to remember that whichever method you choose should feel comfortable for you and enable your baby to thrive.Read more

 Women have more choice than ever before when it comes to giving birth, and outcomes have never been so good, says Emma Cronin, registered nurse and midwife in our Health at Hand team.Read more

 Hormones have a massive effect on our bodies, controlling our development throughout our lives, as well as influencing moods.Read more